PIPEPIR/frontend-assignment-2022-main-3/README-eng.md

 ![](https://i.imgur.com/Xb7v6YT.png)

-Creating a web application is the main job that Software Engineer, Frontend at LINE MAN Wongnai is passionate about.
-Our core web technology is React.

 In this task, we need to create a React web application for reading menus when going to a restaurant.
 To help our users reduce the risk of spreading COVID-19 by ordering food at the restaurant without touching the menu book.

 For a better application, we always think about User Experience (UX) by allowing the web application to be added and modified differently from the design provided to improve the UX/UI of the website.